 On these damp and cloudy days, I feel Autumn’s presence strongly.
 These days feel just right for concocting healing oxymels for the winter months ahead.

-We simmered about 3 cups of elderberries with a cup of water and our herbs and spices gently to release the juice from the berries.
-After around 5 – 10 minutes we strained the juice through a sieve, ensuring that we pressed all of the pulp to get as much juice as possible out of the berries, before allowing it to cool.
-We then mixed 1 part juice with roughly 1 part raw apple cider vinegar and 1 part raw honey and bottled.
+Elderberries shouldn’t be eaten raw so we simmered about 3 cups of elderberries (first removed from their stalks with a fork) with half a cup of water and our herbs and spices to gently to release the juice from the berries.
+After around 10 minutes we strained the juice through a sieve, ensuring that we pressed all of the pulp to get as much juice as possible out of the berries, before allowing it to cool.
+We then mixed 1 part juice with roughly 1 part raw apple cider vinegar and 1 part raw honey poured into a sterilised bottle, labelled and popped into the fridge.
 The ratio of honey can be adjusted if you would prefer a sweeter taste.

 1 thought on “Elderberry Oxymel”